fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

 Another
-important improvement to the K-Means algorithm was proposed in a [2003 paper](https://homl.info/38) by Charles Elkan.^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch09.html) It considerably accelerates the algorithm by avoiding many unnecessary distance calculations.
+important improvement to the K-Means algorithm was proposed in a [2003 paper](https://homl.info/38) by Charles
+Elkan.
+^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch09.html) It considerably accelerates the algorithm by avoiding many unnecessary distance calculations.
 Elkan achieved this by exploiting the triangle inequality (i.e., that a straight line is always the shortest distance between two